WolvHaven/wolvhaven.net/src/content/news/2022-04-06-vision-2023-rank-structure.md

 heroImage: "/post-content/2021-vision-2023.png"
 ---

+## Changes to the Architect and Engineer Rank

 With the recent announcement of [Vision 2023](/news/2021-10-27-vision-2023), WolvHaven is transitioning to a creative focused server.

 One of the many goals we set out in the plan was to formalize the Builder Rank and make changes to the existing Architect & Engineer rank structure.